Employment Law Update – What is changing from 1 July 2022?

-The new financial year ushers in all sorts of legislative changes.
-Below is a convenient summary of the changes taking place in the employment law area from 1 July 2021:
+The new financial year ushers in all sorts of legislative changes affecting employers and employees in Australia.
+Below is a convenient summary of the changes taking place from 1 July 2022:

 - Increase to high income threshold and maximum compensation available for unfair dismissal applications

-The statutory high income threshold for unfair dismissal applications will rise from from $153,600 to $158,500.
-The operation of s 382(b) of the Fair Work Act 2009 (Cth) means that employees who are not covered by an award or enterprise agreement and earn more than the high income threshold will be prevented from making an unfair dismissal application.
+The statutory high income threshold for unfair dismissal applications will rise from from $158,500 to $162,000.
+The operation of s382(b) of the Fair Work Act 2009 (Cth) means that employees who are not covered by an award or enterprise agreement and earn more than the high income threshold will be prevented from making an unfair dismissal application.

 - Increase to Fair Work Commission (FWC) filing fees

-The FWC has increased its filing fee for unfair dismissal, general protections and anti-bullying applications from $74.50 to $74.90.
+The FWC has increased its filing fee for unfair dismissal, general protections, anti-bullying and anti-sexual harassment applications from $74.90 to $77.80.

 - Increase to minimum wages

-The FWC recently completed its Annual Wage Review and decided that the national minimum wage will increase by 2.5% effective from 1 July 2021.
-The new national minimum wage will be $772.60 per week, or $20.33 per hour.
+The FWC recently completed its Annual Wage Review and decided to increase the national minimum wage by 5.2% effective from 1 July 2022.
+The new national minimum wage will be $812.60 per week, or $21.38 per hour.

 - Increase to superannuation guarantee contribution